BoccheseGiacomo/Sliding-Neural-Machine-alpha/README.md

 ## Contact
 For queries, suggestions, or collaborations, feel free to reach out.
 Your feedback and insights are valuable to the continuous improvement and evolution of the SNM project.

----

-This README aims to provide a comprehensive yet humble overview of the SNM project, reflecting its experimental status and potential for growth.